Tails86/searchophile/README.md

 [greplica](https://pypi.org/project/greplica/), and
 [sedeuce](https://pypi.org/project/sedeuce/).

+## Contribution

+Feel free to open a bug report or make a merge request on [github](https://github.com/Tails86/searchophile/issues).

+## Installation
+This project is uploaded to PyPI at https://pypi.org/project/searchophile/

+To install, ensure you are connected to the internet and execute: `python3 -m pip install searchophile --upgrade`

+Ensure Python's scripts directory is under the environment variable `PATH` in order to be able to execute the CLI tools properly from command line.

 ## CLI Tools

 The following CLI commands are installed with this package.
 Execute --help on any of these commands